Skip to main content

 SDSC HPC and Cyberinfrastructure Training Events

 The San Diego Supercomputer Center (SDSC) is offering a 10-event series of free webinar training opportunities, Comprehensive Learning for End-users to Effectively Utilize Cyberinfrastructure (COMPLECS).
-Find dates and details and register here.
+Find dates and details and register here!

 Carpentries Workshops